 The approach is based on this paper:

 We can show that the dual Farkas proof generates an IIS.
-If we add the variable bounds as constraints and consider the linear system
+We add the variable bounds as constraints and consider the linear system

 A x <= b